 Roasted pepper flan ingredients

 These are the ingredients needed to make these vegetable flans and their cheese sauce.
-Please refet to the recipe card below for quantitities:
+Please refer to the recipe card below for quantities:

 - Roasted bell peppers

 A note about red peppers.
 If using ready to eat roasted peppers (for exampe jarred, preserved in oil) you will need 250 g, drained.
 If roasting them at home, you need to use 2-3 fresh bell peppers.
-The total weight should be about 600 g raw and whole.
-Baked and cleaned the weight will be reduced to 250-300 g.
-See recipe card for directions.
+Here you can find the recipe to homemade oven-roasted bell peppers.

 How to make roasted red pepper flan